ebrantl35/BasicArduino/README.md

 ### Reflection

 This assignment was definitely more difficult!
 The Arduino Editor's monitor was broken, making it much more difficult to test my code and wiring.
 I was also having some troubles with the button throughout the assignment, so I was never sure if the button was placed incorrectly or if my code was wrong.
 After a couple failed attempts, I eventually decided to just abandon the entire button aspect of the assignment and just focus on the servo.
 I made a new sketch in Arduino Editor called ServoTest, watched some YouTube videos on servos, and eventually was able to make the servo spin.
 When I went and tried to add the buttons back in, it stopped working again.
 This time I had a better grasp on the servos, so I was stumped.
 Since I couldn't use *Serial.println* to check, I went into office hours to ask Mr. Dierolf, the human debugger, what was going on and it turned out I had a lot more wrong than I thought!
 What I had thought was turning degrees actually controlled direction and speed of the servo, and I had some unneccesary code in there because of *myServo.attach*.
-Aside from learning how to use a servo, my main takeaways from this are to avoid using buttons at all costs, and to never take the serial monitor for granted again.
+Aside from learning how to use a servo, my main takeaways from this are to avoid using buttons at all costs, and to never take the serial monitor for granted again...

+Or so I thought.
+It actually still didn't work, so I went into office hours AGAIN and figured out my problem was with the buttons.
+The pin and the resistor actually need to be in the same row, on the same side.
+However, even after I had fixed that, it still wasn't working!
+And it wasn't until now that I figured out my problem: my signal wire for the servo was plugged into #1 instead of #2.
+Now I am finally done with this assignment, and it feels GREAT!

 ---